 You can imagine in 1954, when the Reichert house/studio was completed, the sheer disorientation the neighbors experienced.
 Robert Reichert claimed that the design for his home at 2500 3rd Ave West was primitive, natural, and symbolic.
 It revealed a love for traditionalism and history.
-He also claimed that his home complimented the scale of the neighborhood and landscape, and that the design intention was to create a religious atmosphere.
+He also claimed that his home complemented the scale of the neighborhood and landscape, and that the design intention was to create a religious atmosphere.

 In reality, Reichert designed a private home for himself and his mother.
-So private in fact, that any person looking for the entry to the home would be out of luck.
+So private, in fact, that any person looking for the entry to the home would be out of luck.
 His nod to traditionalism and history comes from the painting that adorned the Southern exterior wall of the home.
 The shapes of the painting recall the Italian Renaissance, specifically the Duomo in Florence and the Della Salute in Venice.

-I imagine the only piece of the design that gave the home a spiritual feeling a Roman Catholic would find familiar, was the multi-story pipe organ.
-If the neighbors didn’t mind the unusual home that was built next to theirs, they certainly didn’t enjoy his all night pipe organ performances.
+I imagine the only piece of the design that gave the home a spiritual feeling a Roman Catholic would find familiar was the multi-story pipe organ.
+If the neighbors didn’t mind the unusual home that was built next to theirs, they certainly didn’t enjoy his all-night pipe organ performances.
 Robert Reichert was a fascinating character, which is why Jeffrey Murdock is currently completing his thesis research on this iconoclast architect.

 “Reichert believed that the creation of architecture was a spiritual, artistic process, and he rebelled against the rationalist architectural trends of the mid-20th century.”
 Jeffrey Murdock

-The Reichert home was recently purchase by new owners and is undergoing a remodel, it is yet to be seen how much of the original design will be restored.
+The Reichert home was recently purchase by new owners and is undergoing a remodel.
+It is yet to be seen how much of the original design will be restored.

-Williams House, By Gordon Walker
+Williams House, by Gordon Walker

 If Reichert rebelled against rationalism, then Gordon Walker’s 1990 design of the Williams house at 1521 7th Ave West feels like abstraction and rationalism colliding.
 The home is composed around a series of four steel frames parallel to the street.
 The steel frames form a nine-square cube in both plan and section.
 The frames act as a skeleton for the solids and voids that define the spaces and volumes of the house.
 The “skin” of the house is made up of stucco, glass, and metal.

-Queen Anne Project, By Olson Kundig
+Queen Anne Project, by Olson Kundig

-Situated on the desirable South slope of Queen Anne, Tom Kundig designed a new single family residence.
-Completed in 2016, the home is a simple rectangular form that has a sophisticated barrel-vaulted roofline that bows down to greet you at the entry.
-The home is clad in cold-rolled steel panels and floor to ceiling windows.
-The living and entertaining areas are located in a double height space which reveals dramatic views of the city and the Puget Sound.
+Situated on the desirable South slope of Queen Anne, Tom Kundig designed a new single-family residence.
+Completed in 2016, the home is a simple rectangular form that has a sophisticated barrel-vaulted roof-line that bows down to greet you at the entry.
+The home is clad in cold-rolled steel panels and floor-to-ceiling windows.
+The living and entertaining areas are located in a double-height space which reveals dramatic views of the city and the Puget Sound.